Scooped Up by an S-Rank Adventurer!: Hero's Party

-Lulu was the archer of hero’s party and like the others was extremely arrogant and happily agreed to kick Lloyd out of their party.
-However, they started to fail one quest after another, despite this she, Sheena, and Allen foolishly believed that they just had an off day.
+Lulu was the archer of hero's party and like the others was extremely arrogant and happily agreed to kick Lloyd out of their party.
+However, they started to fail one quest after another, despite this she, Sheena, and Allen thought that they just had an off day.
 But after Lloyd successfully helped defend their city and was called a hero, she along with Sheena and Allen decided to leave to prove that Allen was the true hero.
-However, their actions were doing more harm than good, but Allen convinced them that this was necessary to prove himself and naively believed that everything would be fine.
+However, their actions were doing more harm than good, but Allen convinced them that this was necessary to prove himself and assumed that everything would be fine.
 However, it is hinted that Lulu was starting to doubt Allen and his intentions.